DND-DRDC-RDDC/OS_PyCoMod/README.md

  - Ms. Josée van den Hoogen
  - Dr. Steve Guillouzic

+The contents of this readme have also been published as a DRDC reference document: [Okazawa, S., van den Hoogen, J., and Guillouzic, S., PyCoMod (Python Compartment Modelling) Programming reference.
+DRDC-RDDC-2023-D111](https://pubs.drdc-rddc.gc.ca/BASIS/pcandid/www/engpub/DDW?W%3DSYSNUM=817298&r=0).

 PyCoMod is composed of a set of Python classes:
  - model element classes (pools, flows, parameters, equations, and random samples) are used to define the behavior of the system;
  - a model class is used to contain these elements as well as nested sub-models;